Oluchiesthernorah/Capstone-Customer-Data-Project-/README.md

 ## INFERENCE:

-Overall Revenue Trends:
+**Overall Revenue Trends:**

-It was deduced that the month with the highest total sales is February, which means that in the month of February, the sales was massive

-Regional Performance:
+The sum of Revenue is 67,540,175.
+The subscription type that was highly petronised is the Basic Subscription with 50.01% amounting to 34m , followed by the Premium Subscription with 25.02% amounting and then the Standard Subscription.

+**Regional Performance:**

 The East Region had 25.11%, followed by South region with 25.02% , then the West region with 24.97%, finally the North region with 24.9%.

-The sum of Revenue is 67,540,175.
-The subscription type that was highly petronised is the Basic Subscription, followed by the Premium Subscription and then the Standard Subscription.